AMoo-Miki/homebridge-switchmate-ble/README.md

 Update the `config.json` file of your Homebridge setup, by modifying the sample configuration below.

 #### Prerequisites
 This plugin depends on [@abandonware/noble](https://www.npmjs.com/package/@abandonware/noble).
 Refer to [their prerequisites](https://github.com/abandonware/noble#prerequisites) to prepare your system.

+The [node-bluetooth-hci-socket](https://github.com/noble/node-bluetooth-hci-socket) package, a nested dependency, is not installable on OSX.
+Hence, this plugin will not be usable on that platform.

 #### Permissions
 NodeJS needs permission to control the Bluetooth radio on your system.
 Execute the command below to give NodeJS the capability use raw sockets and manage the interface.